 Somatic Nervous System

 The somatic nervous system keeps the body adept and coordinated, both through reflexes and voluntary action.
-The somatic nervous system controls systems such as those in the skin, bones, joints, and skeletal muscles.
-It performs this function through the use of afferent fibers that receive information from external stimuli.
-This data is sent through pathways that connect the skin and skeletal muscles to the CNS for integration and processing.
-The information is then sent back via efferent nerves, or nerves that carry instructions from the CNS, back through the somatic system to neuromuscular junctions—the interfaces between neurons and muscles—for motor output.
+The somatic nervous system controls systems in areas as diverse as the skin, bones, joints, and skeletal muscles.
+Afferent fibers, or nerves that receive information from external stimuli, carry sensory information through pathways that connect the skin and skeletal muscles to the CNS for processing.
+The information is then sent back via efferent nerves, or nerves that carry instructions from the CNS, back through the somatic system.
+These instruction go to neuromuscular junctions—the interfaces between neurons and muscles—for motor output.

 The somatic system also provides us with reflexes, which are automatic and do not require input or integration from the brain to perform.
-These reflexes can be categorized into either monosynaptic or polysynaptic based on the reflex arc used to perform the function.
-Monosynaptic reflex arcs, such as the knee-jerk reflex, have only a single synapse between the sensory neuron that received the information, and the motor neuron that responds.
-Polysynaptic reflex arcs, in contrast, have at least one interneuron between the sensory neuron and the motor neuron.
+Reflexes can be categorized as either monosynaptic or polysynaptic based on the reflex arc used to perform the function.
+Monosynaptic reflex arcs, such as the knee-jerk reflex, have only a single synapse between the sensory neuron that received the information and the motor neuron that responds.
+Polysynaptic reflex arcs, by contrast, have at least one interneuron between the sensory neuron and the motor neuron.
 An example of a polysynaptic reflex arc is when a person steps on a tack; in response, their body must pull that foot up while transferring balance to the other leg.

 Source: Boundless.
 “The Peripheral Nervous System (PNS).”
 Boundless Psychology.
 Boundless, 20 Aug.
 2015.
 Retrieved 05 Sep.
 2015 from https://www.boundless.com/psychology/textbooks/boundless-psychology-textbook/biological-foundations-of-psychology-3/the-nervous-system-34/the-peripheral-nervous-system-pns-148-12683/